pineppa/42-Piscine-BSQ-Project/readme.md

   <li>The program must handle 1 to n files as parameters.</li>
 </ul>

-Definition of a valid map :
+Definition of a valid map:
 <ul>
   <li>All lines must have the same length.</li>
   <li>There’s at least one line of at least one box.</li>